salabim/MySimpleGUI/README.md

 -   In contrast to PySimpleGUI, MySimpleGUI doesn't require the key parameter in element specifications to be hashable.
 Please note that to access an item/attribute of a window of values, the key has to be hashable, still.

+-   In contrast to PySimpleGUI, MySimpleGUI doesn't require the key parameter to be unique.

+-   MySimpleGUI also allows PIL images to be used in Image elements.
+Also, when PIL is installed, other extensions than .png or .gif, e.g. .jpg can be used in Image elements.

+    Image.DrawImage and Image.Update support PIL Images as well as other extension than just .png or .gif if PIL is installed.

+Note that there's still no requirement to have PIL installled.
+But is highly recommended, though.
 -   MySimpleGUI can print Elements, Columns and Windows in a nice format, which can be very useful for debugging and just getting to know what MySimpleGUI/PySimpleGUI does internally.
     For instance: